segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 16. When you've entered all of your information, click **Create**.

 > warning " "
-> Before continuing, note the Cluster ID, Workspace name, Workspace URL, and the Azure Resource Group for your Databricks Workspace: you'll need these variables when configuring the Azure Data Lakes destination in the Segment app.
+> Before continuing, note the Cluster ID, Workspace name, Workspace URL, and the Azure Resource Group for your Databricks Workspace: you'll need this information when configuring the Azure Data Lakes destination in the Segment app.

 ### Step 5 - Set up a Service Principal